(This posting includes handouts which you are welcome to use with your students.)*

 After completing these two attachments, students are well equipped to write interesting person descriptions with a variety of details.

 For more inductive exercises, see under “Categories”>”Inductive Approach Exercises”

-For more writing-skills exercises that include listening components, see Innovative Approach to Writing: Introduce a new Unit with a Listening Activity and Write after Input
+For more writing-skills exercises that include listening components, see Innovative Approach to Writing: Introduce a new Unit with a Listening Activity

 *About the free-download materials.
 During my 40 years of teaching ESL, I have had many colleagues who were very generous with their time, advice and materials.
 These downloads are my way of paying it forward.